MartinMalinda/vue-concurrency/docs/introduction/index.md

 Client side applications often have to deal with managing asynchronous operations.
 These can be asynchronous requests to the server, logic happening in the background and also reacting to user input in various forms - scrolling, navigating, interacting with form UI and so on.
 We also want to create more resilient UIs which means we want to retry AJAX calls repeatedly in case of a network fail, or we want to give the user an option to retry manually.

 We often have to use techniques like debouncing, throttling.
-On the side, we often resolve to a lot of defensive programming to do this safely and we set variable flags like `isSearching`, `isLoading`, `isError` by ourselves.
+On the side, we may resolve to a lot of defensive programming to do this safely and we set variable flags like `isSearching`, `isLoading`, `isError` by ourselves.
 Not only is this tedious to do over and over again, it also leaves space for bugs.
-Forgetting to set `isLoading` to `false` in some edgecase will leave the UI in loading state forever.
-Forgetting to turn off some background operation when user transitions to a different page can lead to nasty errors.
+Forgetting to set `isLoading` to `false` in some edgecase will leave the UI in a loading state forever.
+Forgetting to turn off some background operation when user transitions to a different page can lead to errors.
 It's better if this doesn't have to be done.

 ## More safety and less boilerplate with Tasks